hyperledger-labs/umbra/docs/source/intro.rst

 How it Works
 ************

 Umbra works with support of virtualization technologies, containers (Docker) and programmable switches (Open vSwitch).
-Using containernet it deployes an underlying network which serves as the virtual infrastructure for the blockchain network of choice (e.g., Iroha, Fabric, Indy, etc) to be executed as the overlay application network.
+Using containernet it deployes an underlying network which serves as the infrastructure for the blockchain platform of choice (e.g., Iroha, Fabric, Indy, etc) to be executed as the overlay application network.
 Nodes and links can be configured with resource constraint rules (e.g., cpu, memory, bandwidth, latency, etc).
-Events...
+Besides, umbra allows events (e.g., transactions, chaincode invoke, update node/link resources) to be scheduled targeting the blockchain platform using plugins.

 Roadmap
 *******